-GDN is partnering with the European Investment Bank (EIB) to study the impact of projects in sub-Saharan African, Caribbean and Pacific countries, under a new training and mentorship programme for local researchers.
+GDN is partnering with the European Investment Bank (EIB) to study the impact of projects in African, Caribbean and Pacific (ACP) countries, under a new training and mentorship programme for local researchers.
 After training at EIB headquarters in Luxembourg the researchers will spend a year evaluating projects financed under the Bank’s Impact Financing Envelope.
 This will build skills and capacity in impact assessment in the regions and refine the understanding of EIB’s impact.

 Addressing a gap, understanding impact